HelmieAnalytics/xardata/README.md

 Import functions
 ```
 import pandas as pd
-import zaquity
+import Zaquitydata
-from zaquity import jse_tickers as jt
+from Zaquitydata import jse_tickers as jt
-from zaquity import jse_data as jd
+from Zaquitydata import jse_data as jd
-from zaquity import process_data as jpd
+from Zaquitydata import process_data as jpd
 ```
 1. Set variables.
 ```